HSE banner

 It is Government policy, as far as possible, to give people with disabilities the opportunity to enter the labour market.
 For this reason, Government sponsors supported employment.

-The directory is sponsored by Job Centre Plus and spearheaded by DWP, Remploy, GMB, OGC and the British Association of Supported Employment to bridge the gap between Government procurement and people with disabilities.
+The directory is sponsored by Job Centre Plus and spearheaded by DWP, Remploy, GMB, Government Procurement Service and the British Association of Supported Employment to bridge the gap between Government procurement and people with disabilities.

 Pre-qualification (PQQ)

-In instances where a large number of applications are anticipated we may decide to conduct a pre-qualification stage.
-Applicants will be asked to complete a pre-qualification questionnaire (PQQ).
+In instances where we anticipate the value of a contract to exceed £100,000 we may decide to conduct a pre-qualification stage.
 Detailed evaluation criteria will be provided with the questionnaire to explain the basis on which submissions will be judged.
 Successful applicants will be invited to submit a full bid in response to an Invitation to Tender (ITT).

 Invitation To Tender (ITT)

-HSE’s requirements will be set out explicitly in the ITT documentation.
-For example the technical capability, quality, method of delivery , timescales and performance measures.
-We also include technical and commercial questionnaires to be completed where there has not been a PQQ stage.
+HSE's requirements will be set out explicitly in the ITT documentation.
+For example the technical capability, quality, method of delivery, timescales and performance measures.
 Detailed evaluation criteria will be provided to explain the basis on which bids will be judged.
-Late or incomplete tenders will not be accepted .
+Late or incomplete tenders will not be accepted.

 Health and safety

 HSE expects that any business employing more than 5 people, to have a Health & Safety policy and operate appropriate health and safety systems.
-Details will be requested as part of the PQQ and ITT process described above.
-Failure to provide sufficient assurance that the business actively promotes and manages health and safety, may rule out being selected.
-Contract specific health and safety considerations will be included in the ITT specification as appropriate and these will form part of the evaluation criteria and scored accordingly.
+Failure to provide sufficient assurance that the business actively promotes and manages health and safety, may rule out the business from being selected.

 Sustainability (social, economic and environmental)